LunaQu4kez/CS307_23F_Project_Part1/Report.md

 ### 2. Test Description

 In this task, we mainly use the data in file `user.csv`, so we mainly focus on table `project_user` and `project_follow`.
 In the basic part, we will test some DQL and some DML including insert, update, delete operations then compare them with `java.io`.
-In the advanced task, we will compare DBMS with indexes with Java implemented `B-tree`, `B+tree`; using multi-user and multi-threading to test concurrency; comparing `postgresql` with `MySQL`; comparing `JDBC` with `Python Database Connection`.
+In the advanced task, we will compare DBMS with indexes with Java implemented `B-tree`; using multi-user and multi-threading to test concurrency; comparing `postgresql` with `MySQL`; comparing `JDBC` with `Python Database Connection`.